espinr/activioty/docs/pubsub.md

-# ActivIoTy - MQTT and Workflow
+# ActivIoTy Timekeeping - MQTT and Workflow

 The platform is based on the pub-sub paradigm.
 This means that some components (*publishers* or *senders*) send messages to a central point, called *broker*, that delivers the messages to other components (*subscribers* or *receivers*) interested in receiving the information send by the *publishers*.